jannicz/appointment-picker/README.md

 __Note:__ with `startTime` and `endTime` appointments below and above can be visually removed.
 If startTime is greater than `minTime` a lower time can still be manually set via the keyboard.
 On the other hand the picker does not accept lower hours than `minTime` and higher than `maxTime`.
 Manually entered times outside of the defined bounds will be rejected by the picker, no extra validation is therefore needed ([example](https://jannicz.github.io/appointment-picker/example/form-submit.html)).
 Entering an empty string into the input resets the time.

-Pass the options into the the AppointmentPicker call
+Pass the options into the the AppointmentPicker invocation

 ```js
 var picker = new AppointmentPicker(document.getElementById('time-2'), {